strongloop/strong-supervisor/README.md

 #### Syslog

-On platforms where syslog is supported, and when the optional node-syslog dependency has been successfully compiled, a `--syslog` option is available.
+On platforms where syslog is supported, and when the optional strong-fork-syslog dependency has been successfully compiled, a `--syslog` option is available.
 When enabled, each log line from worker stdout/stderr and the supervisor is logged via a `syslog(3)` system call.
 In this mode, the supervisor does **NOT**